sngular/kloadgen/docs/installation.md

 ## Install as a JMeter library

 By default, the installation process will generate the JMeter plugin JAR file.
-After cloning the repository, run the following command:
+After cloning the repository, run the following command where the `pom.xml` file is located:

 ```bash
  mvn clean install -P plugin